Iberia-Ent/software-engineering--roles-definition/job_descriptions/tech_lead.md

 ## What you will do

-We’re looking for a senior Java developer t- join our customer and commercial team.
+We’re looking for a tech lead join our Iberia team.

-This team is entrusted with evolving a commercial platform with a continuous demand of digital features and improving digital channel capabilities.
+This team is entrusted with evolving a digital platform with a continuous demand of digital features and improving digital channel capabilities.
 In this team you will adopt extreme programming practices, CI/CD pipelines and cloud adoption.

-This domain is key t- Iberia and has high visibility and impact in the company.

 ## What we expect from you